Poetry Ireland Introductions

-Poetry Ireland’s Introductions Series aims to encourage excellence in the craft of poetry, while raising the profile of talented, emerging poets.
+Poetry Ireland Introductions aims to encourage excellence in the craft of poetry, while raising the profile of talented, emerging poets.

-Applications are now open for the 2016 Introductions Series, which will offer poets in the early stages of their careers, writing in Irish or English, the opportunity to showcase their work through workshops and performance.
+Applications are now open for Poetry Ireland Introductions 2017, which will offer poets in the early stages of their careers, writing in Irish or English, the opportunity to showcase theirwork through workshops and performance.

-In 2016 the poets selected for the Introductions Series will participate in two workshops/master classes.
-The first workshop is focused on form and craft, the second on the art of reading/performing poetry in public.
+The poets selected for the Introductions 2017 will participate in a workshop focused on poetic form and craft, as well as a masterclass on the art of reading and performing poetry in public.

 How to apply

 Interested poets should submit their work to be considered for selection for Introductions 2017.
 Applicants are required to submit: